Kubernetes Deployment

 openai: sk-...

-When region.id is set, the chart adds GATEWAY_REGION_ID and GATEWAY_REGION_NAME environment variables and a dvara.ai/region pod label for topology-aware scheduling.
+When region.id is set, the chart adds DVARA_REGION_ID and DVARA_REGION_NAME environment variables (which Spring relaxed-binds to the dvara.region.id / dvara.region.name properties on the RegionContext bean) and a meridian.ai/region pod label for topology-aware scheduling.

 Prometheus Monitoring